US troops accidentally storm olive oil factory in Bulgaria - KION546

 Video from the factory’s security cameras obtained by CNN affiliate Nova TV appears to show US troops in military gear holding guns and walking in and out of the factory as others look on.

+Asked if they have received an apology from the US or the Bulgarian government, Bozhidar Dimitrov said his father has spoken with a US military representative and “he got an apology from them.”
+He also spoke with representatives from the Bulgarian military.

-CNN has reached out to the factory owner, US embassy in Bulgaria, Bulgaria’s Interior Ministry and Defense Ministry for comment.
+CNN has reached out to the US embassy in Bulgaria, Bulgaria’s Interior Ministry and Defense Ministry for comment.

 Bulgarian President Rumen Radev condemned the incident and said he expects there will be an investigation, CNN affiliate Nova TV reported Monday.